exonum/exonum-doc/src/get-started/first-java-service.md

 - Transfer the ownership over the vehicle to another user.

 Modifying operations in Exonum are called transactions.
-Transactions are implemented as methods in a service class — a class implementing `Service` interface.
-A transaction method must be annotated with `@Transaction` annotation.
+Transactions are implemented as methods in a service class — a class implementing [`Service`][service-interface] interface.
+A transaction method must be annotated with [`@Transaction`][transaction-annotation] annotation.

+[service-interface]: file:///Users/user/Documents/exonum-java-binding/exonum-java-binding/target/site/apidocs/com/exonum/binding/core/service/Service.html
+[transaction-annotation]: file:///Users/user/Documents/exonum-java-binding/exonum-java-binding/target/site/apidocs/com/exonum/binding/core/transaction/Transaction.html

 Our project already has a template service `MyService` — navigate to it.